-Trust is the foundation of healthy relationships.
+Trust is the foundation of a healthy relationship.
 Some people approach relationships believing you start off with 100% trust and it only diminishes if something happens to break that trust.
-The other approach is to start off with little or no trust and it is built over time as a person earns it.
-Wherever the starting point trust can be earned and it can be lost through the actions of the other person.
+The other approach is to start off with little or no trust and build it over time as a person earns it.
+Wherever the starting point, trust can be earned and it can be lost through the actions of the other person.

 Ways people check up on their partners